Avcajaraville/git-introduction/rebasing-up-to-date-directories.md

 5. Now go back to your test branch, pull and do some other changes, then commit them.
 6. Now, back to develop.
 Merge that branch and do git_graph.
 Thats pretty disgusting, uh ?

+(\*) What happens here is that git pull is an alias for git fetch followed by a git merge (fast-forward)

 ## The solution:

 Use git rebase on your feature branch to have all new changes.